openshift/installer/docs/user/openstack/README.md

 ### Worker Nodes

 The default deployment stands up 3 worker nodes.
-In our testing we determined that 2 was the minimum number of workers you could have to get a successful install, but we don't recommend running with that few.
-Worker nodes host the applications you run on OpenShift, so it is in your best interest to have more of them.
-See [here](https://docs.openshift.com/enterprise/3.0/architecture/infrastructure_components/kubernetes_infrastructure.html#node) for more information.
+Worker nodes host the applications you run on OpenShift.
 The flavor assigned to the worker nodes should have at least 2 vCPUs, 8 GB RAM and 25 GB Disk.
-However, if you are experiencing `Out Of Memory` issues, or your installs are timing out, you should increase the size of your flavor to match the masters: 4 vCPUs and 16 GB RAM.
+However, if you are experiencing `Out Of Memory` issues, or your installs are timing out, try increasing the size of your flavor to match the master nodes: 4 vCPUs and 16 GB RAM.

+See the [OpenShift documentation](https://docs.openshift.com/container-platform/4.4/architecture/control-plane.html#defining-workers_control-plane) for more information on the worker nodes.

 ### Bootstrap Node